- Diagnostic trouble code (DTC) P0174 stands for “System Too Lean (Cylinder Bank 2).”

 What are the Common Symptoms of the P0174 Code?

-You may find your vehicle displaying the following symptoms for trouble code P0174:
+You may find your vehicle displaying the following symptoms for error code P0174:

 Vehicles that run lean emit nitrogen oxide (NOx), which can be hazardous to one’s health and can cause respiratory ailments such as asthma.
 Running lean conditions can also cause a misfire, which can damage the catalytic converter with raw fuel and ruin the internal components of your vehicle in the long run.